 Head restraints supplement the other vehicle safety systems.
 They may provide additional protection against injury in certain rear end collisions.
-Adjust the head restraints properly, as specified in this section.
+Adjust the head restraints properly, as specified in this section (only if your vehicle is equipped with adjustable head restraints).
 Check the adjustment after someone else uses the seat.
 Do not attach anything to the head restraint stalks or remove the head restraint.
 Do not use the seat if the head restraint has been removed.
-If the head restraint was removed. reinstall and properly adjust the head restraint before an occupant uses the seating position.
+If the head restraint was removed, reinstall and properly adjust the head restraint before an occupant uses the seating position.
 Failure to follow these instructions can reduce the effectiveness of the head restraints.
 This may increase the risk of serious injury or death in a collision.

 The illustration shows the seating positions equipped with head restraints.
-All of the head restraints are adjustable.
+Not all vehicles will have head restraints that are adjustable.